The Unhealthiest Store-Bought Bagels

-With its origins tracing back to Poland and Ukraine, the bagel has cemented itself in American culture as a go-to breakfast option.
+It's no secret that the bagel has cemented itself in American culture as a go-to breakfast option.
 Over the years, the bagel's popularity soared to the point that nowadays, it sits in every bread shelf and freezer section at grocery stores.
 Multiple flavors have evolved for the U.S. market over the years, ranging from whole-wheat and multigrain varieties to bagels with fun flavors like cinnamon sugar and everything.
 With all of these options now available, it can be difficult to decide which store-bought bagels you should buy if you want to eat healthy.
+Especially since so many options are rather, well, unhealthy for you.

 Bagels naturally contain a high carbohydrate content—they are bread after all.
-Many of these bagels also contain high added sugar content, which will burn through your system quickly and leave you hungry well before lunchtime.
-While many bagel types will leave your diet wanting more, certain bagels are specifically made with very little sugar and contain a higher filling fiber content.
-To help keep your diet on track while guaranteeing you get your morning bagel, we slogged through numerous bread aisles to help decide what the most and least healthy bagels are at your fingertips.
+Many of these store-bought bagels also contain high added sugar content, which will burn through your system quickly and leave you hungry well before lunchtime.
+To help keep your diet on track, we slogged through numerous bread aisles to help decide which exactly the unhealthiest bagels are, and which aren't as bad.

 Thomas' Plain Bagels

-When you need to cut sugar out of your diet but still need your morning bagel, plain bagels typically keep your diet on the straight-and-narrow.
-The lack of added toppings keeps the added sugar to a minimum and you can even add on other spreads like peanut butter or cream cheese.
+When you're really watching your sugar intake but still have that craving for a morning bagel, the plain option typically is a better choice.
+Although it is still high in calories and sodium, the lack of added toppings keeps the added sugar to a minimum so you can add on other spreads like peanut butter.

 Lender's French Toast Bagel

-You may have guessed that a bagel with french toast in the name adds unnecessary sugar, and you would be right!
+You may have guessed that a bagel with French toast in the name adds unnecessary sugar, and you would be right!
 Cinnamon swirls push this bagel to the limit of acceptable diet territory.
-When you top off this bagel with any sweet spread or butter, you are asking for trouble.
+When you top off this bagel with any sweet spread or butter, you are asking for trouble, as all the sugar here is added sugars.

 RELATED: No-sugar-added recipes you'll actually look forward to eating.